 So, why did I decide to make some gluten free onion rings?

 Well, until my coeliac diagnosis, I was never an onion ring lover because the ones I had tried were either from the freezer or the overly greasy restaurant kind.
-However, as all coeliacs do, I headed to a well known London-based burger chain and they completely changed my opinion.
+However, as all coeliacs do, I headed to a well known London-based burger chain (Honest burgers!) and they completely changed my opinion.
 They inspired me to create my own version at home and although it takes some believing, I think these are 99% as good!!

 5 Secrets to the perfect, crunchy, gluten free Onion Rings